Sludge, biosolids & bioresources: Our essential guide

 As they have to pump water containing items such as gravel and silt, many pumps are designed for heavy-duty centrifugal pump applications in which debris prevents the use of standard, centrifugal pumps.

-Furthermore, a high powered mechanism is essential to pump sludge as not only can it contain corrosive and volatile content, but it is also heavy.
+Furthermore, a high-powered mechanism is essential to pump sludge as not only can it contain corrosive and volatile content, but it is also heavy.
 According to Premier Fluid Systems, it’s important to choose the right pump for the right category: settling and non-settling.

 For settled sludge, coarse particles form, leading to an unstable mixture.
 Because of the flow and power required with pumping, it is essential to select the appropriate pump.
-As for non-settling sludge, this consists of fine particles with low-wearing properties.
+As for non-settling sludge, this consist of fine particles with low-wearing properties.

 What are biosolids?